Shops in 2007

 New private clinic in Headington

-The Oxford Clinic for Specialist Surgery is on the Nuffield Orthopaedic Centre site in Windmill Road.
-It will take over the NOC's private work, offering orthopaedic surgery, neurosurgery, radiology, rheumatology, and physiotherapy.
+The Oxford Clinic for Specialist Surgery opened in 2007 on the Nuffield Orthopaedic Centre site in Windmill Road, taking over the NOC’s private work, offering orthopaedic surgery, neurosurgery, radiology, rheumatology, and physiotherapy.

 Windmill School site

-The school outbuildings and part of the main school block of the former Windmill First School have been demolished, and the main school building is being extended and converted to residential accommodation for Rectory Homes.
-New blocks of accommodation will also be built, making a total of 43 residential flats (25×two-bed, 18×one-bed) on one and two floors.
+The school outbuildings and part of the main school block of the former Windmill First School were demolished in 2007, and the main school building was extended and converted to Rectory Homes residential accommodation.
+New blocks of accommodation were alsobuilt, making a total of 43 residential flats (25×two-bed, 18×one-bed) on one and two floors.
 The design includes 40 car parking spaces, cycle parking, bin stores and scaping (application 05/01602/RES).

 —————